dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Just because something doesn't do what you planned it to do doesn't mean it's useless.
+  The fool doth think he is wise, but the wise man knows himself to be a fool.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1657 days)
+## 🌟 Experiences (1658 days)

 ### 🧮 Programming languages